 - Reamping or rerecording instruments or vocals

 Those tasks are considered editing or recording, which are time consuming and critical processes, but need to be done prior to mixing.
-I charge a separate per hour rate for audio recording and editing.
-Feel free to send me a message to request a quote.
+I charge a separate rate for audio recording and editing.
 If you would like to save yourself some money, make sure your tracks are edited and ready to go before you send them my way.
+If you need editing and recording services let me know and I can help you with that.

 Every mix I do includes up to two revisions based on your feedback.
 It has been my experience that a three mix approach (my initial mix, plus up to two more revised mixes) is the most effective way to get your critical input into the process of mixing your song.
 This works quickly and efficiently, gives you time to review and respond, and in the end provides you with a great mix.